 Project World Health is a non-profit organization run by students at the University of South Florida's College of Medicine and College of Pharmacy.

-For more than 20 years we have worked with hundreds of students, physicians, nurses, pharmacists, and dentists to help provide medical care for thousands of adults and children throughout various communities in need.
+Founded in 1991 by two USF medical students, Project World Health has worked with hundreds of students, physicians, nurses, pharmacists, and dentists to help provide medical care for thousands of adults and children throughout various communities in need.

 Our goals include to teach and promote health, provide basic medical supplies and humanitarian need, work with local health care providers, perform basic surgical procedures, as well as provide fluoride varnish treatments, vitamins, and parasite treatments.